Can a Chihuahua Kill You? Understanding the Risks and Safety Measures

 Aggression Tendencies of Chihuahuas

 It’s important to recognize that while aggression in Chihuahuas does occur, it is often situational and not a constant characteristic.
 Many Chihuahuas are friendly and well-behaved dogs when they feel safe and secure.
 However, certain triggers can lead to aggressive behavior.
-Understanding these triggers is crucial in developing strategies to manage and prevent instances of aggression.
+Understanding these triggers is crucial in developing strategies to manage and prevent aggression.

 Here are some common triggers for aggression in Chihuahuas:

-• Presence of strangers or unfamiliar individuals
+• The presence of strangers or unfamiliar individuals

 • Feeling cornered or trapped